tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **Notable tournament placings** A whole bunch of 2<sup>nd</sup> place finishes

-**How did they qualify?** Middle of the pack results during the season translating into a middle of the pack DPC ranking finish.
+**How did they qualify?** Middle of the pack tournament results translating into a middle of the pack DPC result.

 **What can we expect?** Just some real solid Dotes.
 You know, a real focus on the fundamentals.
 The guys are gonna give it their all.
 Show some real hustle out there.